HRKings/dnd5e-foundryvtt-itemcollection/README.md

-# Item Collections for Foundry VTT

 This module provides Items that are capable of holding other items; e.g. bags.

-Main features:
+### Main features:

-Bags are backpack items so can go anywhere a backpack item can, inventory, compendium, world items and hold other items.
+Bags are backpack items (so can go anywhere a backpack item can, inventory, compendium, world items) and hold other items.

 - ![Character Sheet](images/Character Sheet.png)
 - Bags can contain any "items" (including spells, feats and other bags).
 Items can be added to a bag via drag and drop or the import button (which brings in the entire inventory).
 Items can be removed from a bag via drag and drop to a character inventory, bag, item directory or compendium according to permissions.
 Items can be exported to you inventory via buttons on the bag sheet.